lynette-lyf/cloudmart/README.md

 errors:
-3. Delete wishlist item once it is carted
+1. Delete wishlist item once it is carted***
-4. Remove 'payment success alert popup'
+2. if existing item alr in cart, show error message
+3. if existing item alr in wishlist, show error message

 to do:

-1. layout for wishlist and individual product page*
+1. layout for individual product page*********
+2. edit alert button
 2. add 2 more products for each country
 3. create status bar for 1.checkout 2.payment 3.order summary